Nooch98/Portable-VCS/README.md

 ```bash
 vcs publish --branch main
 ```
-This safely restores the latest offline snapshot into your Git repo and pushes it upstream.
+This safely restores the latest offline snapshot into your Git repo and publishes it into Git locally or upstream if a remote exists.

 ---